 California Governor Jerry Brown signed a bill several weeks ago that revises the state labor law and provides additional protections to workers by allowing them more time to seek liquidated damages when pursuing claims against an employer for failure to pay minimum wage.

 Also called “Recovery of Wages: Liquidated Damages”, AB 2074 was carried by Assemblyman Roger Hernandez of West Covina, and brings parity between the statute of limitations for minimum wage claims and the statute of limitations for liquidated damages on those claims.
-AB 2074 amends Section 1194.2 of the Labor Code relating to employment and in any action under Section 98, 1193.6, 1194 or 1197.1 seeking wage recovery for minimum wage violations, an employee may recover liquidated damages in an amount equal to the wages unlawfully unpaid, according to the bill.
+AB 2074 amends Section 1194.2 of the Labor Code (Labor Code 1194.2) relating to employment and in any action under Section 98, 1193.6, 1194 or 1197.1 seeking wage recovery for minimum wage violations, an employee may recover liquidated damages in an amount equal to the wages unlawfully unpaid, according to the bill.

 “AB 2074 holds companies accountable for wage theft and simplifies the process for recovering illegally held wages,” Hernandez commented about his bill.
 “AB 2074 only targets businesses who fail to follow the law.
 It is crucial that we protect the rights of our lowest paid workers, prevent abuse and curb labor law violations in California.”